balsedie/trilomorph/analyze_data.md

 # Analize data hosted in TriloMorph

 Geomorphometric data in **TriloMorph** is intended to be analyzed in R using the [functions](/TriloMorph-funs.R) developed to read the data and the geomorph package[^N].
-You can still analyze TriloMorph data in any other software, as long as it is able to read both XML-based format for shapes digitized with the StereoMorph package[^1] and TPS-based format for shapes digitized with tpsDig2[^2].
+You can still analyze TriloMorph data with any other software, as long as it can read XML-based format for shapes digitized with the StereoMorph package[^1] and TPS-based format for shapes digitized with tpsDig2[^2].

 ## Accessing shape files